 Our family LOVES to find Hidden Mickeys around Disney World (well actually we look for them everywhere we go!) so the kids suggested including our love of Hidden Mickeys into the party theme.

-We cut out Mickey heads and all helped to hide them around the party area for people to find.
+We cut out Mickey Mouse heads and all helped to hide them around the party area for people to find.
 We had roughly 20 total and it was fun hiding them and seeing if people noticed 😉 The perfect way to add a little extra fun with a nod to the Happiest place on Earth!

 I feel like at this point in the game I have a solid system down for my parties and they all run very smoothly when it comes to food and party prep (now the actual party itself can get pretty crunk with all the kids running wild ha!).